-Zabi Kator, CEO of GuardNOW.com
+Zabi Kator, former CEO of GuardNOW.com

 “Lonnie Johnson the inventor of the Super Soaker water gun is sometimes over looked as an influential legend.
 At 40 years old (technically a late start for the culture we are influenced by today,) Johnson started his own engineering firm and licensed the Super Soaker water gun to Larami Corporation.
 Two years later it generated $200 million in retails stores and was the top selling toy in the United States.
 Eventually the Larami Corporation was purchased by Hasbro, and to date, the Super Soaker has brought in close to a billion dollars in sales.
 Johnson has reinvested his earnings from the Super Soaker into research and development for other energy and technology companies.
 He currently holds over 180 patents, with even more pending.

 “Lonnie Johnson influenced me because he never gave up his dream.
 As a CEO of a company that is doing well it humbles me that a man of his age never gave up on inventing something of his own.
 I hope to never give up on my dreams because success could happen at any point in life.
 I also think that young entrepreneurs that strive for fame now should know his story and understand that great things take time.
 Everyone should know Lonnie’s story if they want to be an inventor or an entrepreneur period.
 He inspired me with my company as a lesson of patience.
 GuardNOW is a temporary private security guard service that specialize in special events, residental and business security.
 With 5 locations within one year guardNOW is now nationwide!”